snnbotchway/fund-me/README.md

     ```

 4. Setup hardhat-deploy

-   Import `hardhat-deploy` in hardhat config
+    - Import `hardhat-deploy` in hardhat config
-   Create a `deploy` folder for hardhat-deploy and write your deploy scripts
+    - Create a `deploy` folder for hardhat-deploy and write your deploy scripts
-   Remember to reference this project's `hardhat.config.ts`.
+    - Remember to reference this project's `hardhat.config.ts`.

     ```bash
-    yarn add hardhat-deploy
+    yarn add --dev hardhat-deploy
     yarn add --dev @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers ethers
     ```

+5. Mocking chainlink's AggregatorV3Interface for development and testing:
+    - Add your mocks to the contracts folder
+    - Write a deployment script for the contract and the mocks.
+    - Use the helper hardhat config to specify different settings for each network.